ncatlab/nlab-content/pages/6/2/3/8/8326/content.md

 ## Formalization of the process
+ {#FormalizationOfTheProcess}

 Hegel famously invokes a process or movement of opposing moments that via their synthesis lead to new phenomena, which then may again participte as opposing moments in a further synthesis.
 Accordingly the whole text is structured by triads of chapters each with triads of sections, etc. see [Inwood 83, p.
 263](#Inwood1983) for a diagram.

 Hegel wrote (according to [this](http://en.wikipedia.org/wiki/Georg_Wilhelm_Friedrich_Hegel#Heraclitus)):

-"[[Heraclitus]] is the one who first declared the nature of the infinite and first grasped nature as in itself infinite, that is, its essence as process.
+> {#HegelOnHeraclitus} [[Heraclitus]] is the one who first declared the nature of the infinite and first grasped nature as in itself infinite, that is, its essence as process.
 The origin of [[philosophy]] is to be dated from Heraclitus.
 His is the persistent Idea that is the same in all philosophers up to the present day, as it was the Idea of Plato and Aristotle."

-"... there is no proposition of Heraclitus which I have not adopted in my logic."
+> ... there is no proposition of Heraclitus which I have not adopted in my logic.

 ### Formalization of Unity of Opposites